Robin DiAngelo: Education and career

 DiAngelo earned a B.A. with a double major in sociology and history from Seattle University in 1991, graduating summa cum laude as class valedictorian.

 DiAngelo received her Ph.D. in multicultural education from the University of Washington in 2004, completing a dissertation titled Whiteness in racial dialogue: a discourse analysis.
 Her Ph.D. committee was chaired by James A. Banks.

 In 2007, she joined the faculty of Westfield State University, where she was named associate professor of multicultural education in 2014.
 She resigned in 2015.
 She now serves as affiliate associate professor of education at the University of Washington.
 She holds honorary doctoral degrees from Starr King Seminary (2019) and Lewis & Clark College (2017).

-For over twenty years, DiAngelo has offered racial justice training for schools, nonprofit organizations, universities, and businesses, arguing that racism is embedded throughout American political systems and culture.
+For over 20 years, DiAngelo has offered racial justice training for schools, nonprofit organizations, universities, and businesses, arguing that racism is embedded throughout American political systems and culture.
 In a 2019 article for The New Yorker, columnist Kelefa Sanneh characterized DiAngelo as "perhaps the country's most visible expert in anti-bias training, a practice that is also an industry, and, from all appearances, a prospering one".

 Publications

 DiAngelo has published a number of academic articles and books on race, privilege, and education.
 In 2011, she co-wrote with Ozlem Sensoy Is Everyone Really Equal?
 An Introduction to Key Concepts in Critical Social Justice Education, which won the American Educational Research Association's Critics' Choice Book Award (2012) and the Society of Professors of Education Book Award (2018).

 That year, DiAngelo published a paper titled "White Fragility" in The International Journal of Critical Pedagogy, thereby coining the term.
 She has defined the concept of white fragility as "a state in which even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves".
 In the paper, she wrote:White people in the U.S. and other white settler colonialist societies live in a racially insular social environment.
 This insulation builds our expectations for racial comfort while at the same time lowering our stamina for enduring racial stress.
 I term this lack of racial stamina White Fragility.
 White Fragility is a state in which even a minimal challenge to the white position becomes intolerable, triggering a range of defensive moves including: argumentation, invalidation, silence, withdrawal and claims of being attacked and misunderstood.
 These moves function to reinstate white racial equilibrium and maintain control.Since 2016, DiAngelo has regularly led workshops on the topic.
 In 2017, the term "white fragility" was shortlisted by the Oxford Dictionary for Word of the Year.

-In June 2018, DiAngelo published White Fragility: Why It's So Hard for White People to Talk About Racism, which debuted on the New York Times bestseller list and remained there for one hundred fifty-five weeks.
+In June 2018, DiAngelo published White Fragility: Why It's So Hard for White People to Talk About Racism, which debuted on the New York Times bestseller list and remained there for 155 weeks.
 It has been translated into eleven languages, including French, Italian, German, Japanese, Dutch, and Portuguese.

-By 2020, DiAngelo had become a leading figure in the field antiracism training.
+By 2020, DiAngelo had become a leading figure in the field of antiracism training.
 The efficacy of this training is disputed.